Guatemalan genocide: Stages of the genocide

 The repression in Guatemala City and in the eastern regions left the insurgency without a strong civilian support base and reduced the insurgents’ capacity to organize and maintain any formidable guerrilla forces.
 However, popular discontent with human rights violations and social inequality in Guatemala persisted.
 The insurgency did not remain dormant for long, and a new guerrilla organization calling itself the Guerrilla Army of the Poor (E.G.P.) entered the forests of Ixcán to the north of Quiché Department from southern Mexico in January 1972, the same year in which Col. Arana announced the end of the 'state of siege'.
 Unbeknownst to the Guatemalan intelligence services, the EGP embedded itself among the Indigenous campesinos and operated clandestinely for three years, holding its first conference in 1974.

 The EGP carried out its first action with the assassination of prominent landowner José Luis Arenas on the premises of his farm "La Perla" on Saturday, 7 June 1975.
-In front of his office there were approximately two to three hundred peasant workers to receive payment.
+In front of his office there were between 200 and 300 peasant workers to receive payment.
 Hidden among the workers were four members of the EGP, who destroyed the communication radio of the farm and executed Arenas.
 Following the assassination, the guerrillas spoke in Ixil language to the farmers, informing them that they were members of the Guerrilla Army of the Poor and had killed the "Ixcán Tiger" due to his alleged multiple crimes against community members.
 The attackers then fled towards Chajul, while José Luis Arenas' son, who was in San Luis Ixcán at the time, took refuge in a nearby mountain and awaited the arrival of a plane to take him directly to Guatemala City to the presidential palace.
 There he immediately reported the matter to Minister of Defense, General Fernando Romeo Lucas García.
 Romeo Lucas replied, "You are mistaken, there are no guerrillas in the area".